Vision- and tactile-based continuous multimodal intention and attention recognition for safer physical human-robot interaction: Intention Recognition Algorithm

 \section{Intention Recognition Algorithm}

 The goal of the proposed multimodal intention recognition algorithm is to determine if a detected touch is intentional and, if it is, to continuously verify whether the user is still paying attention.
 The method employs a supervised machine learning algorithm that takes various types of pre-processed data stemming from detected touches using tactile sensors, and human pose and gaze direction from computer vision algorithms.
 An overview of the algorithm is shown in Fig. \ref{fig:overalldiag}.
 Data pre-processing steps are used to simplify the inputs to the machine learning algorithm.
 The output of the classifier can then be used to enact different control strategies, including safety features used to stop the robot from moving or to automatically turn off the tool being used (e.g. a drill or torch).
-The following assumptions are made: \begin{enumerate} \item Only hand contacts can be intentional \item Contacts will always activate at least one touch sensor \item A user is always paying attention to their gaze location \item Only one person is manipulating the robot at a time \item The user is always within the frame of the camera \end{enumerate}
+The following assumptions are made: \begin{enumerate} \item The user will only intentionally contact the robot with their hands\footnote{Intentional non-hand contacts will be considered in future work} \item Contacts will always activate at least one touch sensor \item The user is always paying attention to their gaze location \item Only one person is manipulating the robot at a time \item The user is always within the frame of the camera \end{enumerate}